Psychology 041 - Life Span Psychology From Infancy to Old Age » Spring 2022 » Second Midterm

 A school program for gifted children that deepens the learned knowledge and skills with extra classroom activities is called

-an enrichment program.
+A. an aptitude program.

-an intellectual program.
+B. an enrichment program.

-an aptitude program.
+C. an intellectual program.

 Question #45